Todd-Werelius/gulp-svg-ngmaterial/README.md

 ### Options:

-* filename - name of resulting icon set file, if undefined the name of base directory of the first file found
+* filename - ( string ) name of resulting icon set file, not the path, if undefined the name of base directory of the first file found
-* contentTransform
-*   `<svg/>` ( default if nothing is specified ) retains viewBox and height width attriabutes
-*   `<g/>` retains no attributes
+* contentTransform - ( string ) use exactly as specified here if you need to change the default --> `<svg/>` ( default if nothing is specified ) retains viewBox and height width attriabutes --> `<g/>` retains no attributes
-*   `<symbol/>` retains viewBox attriabutes BUT will not curently work with Angular Material
+--> `<symbol/>` retains viewBox attriabutes BUT will not curently work with Angular Material

 ```js